 Fun tools to help with chores for 3 year olds

 To inspire your little helper, here are a few kids cleaning sets.

 This Melissa and Doug pretend play cleaning set includes a squirt bottle, sponge, cloth, scouring brush, squeegee carrying caddy, and more.
 I would use this set with water in the squirt bottle so my daughter could help clean up little spills.

 This dust, sweep, mop set has an organizing stand that holds a broom, duster, mop, dustpan and brush.
 These are high-quality toys with wooden handles and can by used by your preschooler while you are using the big versions doing family chores together.
 Their set might be nicer than yours (it’s nicer than mine).

 If your 3 year old is not afraid of the vacuum, this vacuum toy is awesome to use with age-appropriate chores.
 It actually has real suction and can pick up small things like crumbs and bits of paper.
 My daughter is just starting to get comfortable with the vacuum so this might be something we add.

 Melissa and Doug have two magnetic chore charts that are great to use with chores for 3 year olds.
 They have other magnetic responsibility charts but they are more for older kids.
 These two below are great for the young’uns.
 They have rows for simple chores like ‘put clothes in the wash’ and ‘put toys away’.
 They serve as a fun, visual reminder of some of the age-appropriate chores that your child might help with.

-—–> Feel free to pin this post to save it for later
+—–> Pin this post to save it for later: